esyker/Enterprise_Integration2021/README.md

 Devices are simulated in the radio network for the devices with the SIMCARD and MSISDN defined in the activeSubscriber table.
 There are four operations defined in provisioning:

-1. activate(SIMCARD,MSISDN,userID)
+1. activate(SIMCARD,MSISDN)
-The device identified by SIMCARD and MSISDN is added to the activeSusbcriber table together with the userID and (if needed) removed from the suspendedSubscriber table.
+The device identified by SIMCARD and MSISDN is added to the activeSusbcriber table and (if needed) removed from the suspendedSubscriber table.

-2. suspend(SIMCARD,MSISDN,userID)
+2. suspend(SIMCARD,MSISDN)
-The device identified by SIMCARD and MSISDN is removed from the activeSubscriber table and added to the suspendedSubscriber table together with the userID of the owner.
+The device identified by SIMCARD and MSISDN is removed from the activeSubscriber table and added to the suspendedSubscriber table.

 3. delete(SIMCARD,MSISDN)
 The device identified by SIMCARD and MSISDN is removed both from the activeSubscriber and suspendedSubscribe tables.